TechwithKyle/OAuth-Consent-Phishing-Simulation/README.md

 ## Attacker Accesses Data (Stealthily):

-The attacker uses Mail.Read or Files.Read.All to:
+The attacker uses User.Read or Files.Read.All to:
 - Search inboxes for invoices, passwords, business contacts
 - Download sensitive files from OneDrive
 - Persist access silently for months using the refresh token